srtgthrhn/-IN-Skip-navigation-free-code-amp-Sign-in-C-Setup-and-Installation-Tools-CMake-vcpkg-Docker-Copilot/README.md

 # C++23 Fundamentals with Projects & Algorithms

-> **Stop learning C++ the wrong way.** Master it like professionals do - with real projects, modern tools, and industry practices.
+> **Stop learning C++ the wrong way.** Master it like professionals do - with real projec           ts, modern tools, and industry practices.

 This repository contains the complete source code and projects for the comprehensive C++23 Fundamentals course available on [Udemy](https://www.udemy.com/course/cpp23-fundamentals-projects-algorithms/?couponCode=ENDMARCH2025).